CyberFlameGO/svnpython/Doc/library/struct.rst

 leading count-1 bytes of the string are stored.
 If the string is shorter than count-1, it is padded with null bytes so that exactly count bytes in all are used.
-Note that for :func:`unpack`, the ``'p'`` format character consumes count bytes, but that the string returned can never contain more than 255 characters.
+Note that for :func:`unpack`, the ``'p'`` format character consumes count bytes, but that the string returned can never contain more than 255 bytes.

-For the ``'I'``, ``'L'``, ``'q'`` and ``'Q'`` format characters, the return value is a Python long integer.

-For the ``'P'`` format character, the return value is a Python integer or long integer, depending on the size needed to hold a pointer when it has been cast to an integer type.
-A *NULL* pointer will always be returned as the Python integer ``0``.
-When packing pointer-sized values, Python integer or long integer objects may be used.
-For example, the Alpha and Merced processors use 64-bit pointer values, meaning a Python long integer will be used to hold the pointer; other platforms use 32-bit pointers and will use a Python integer.

 For the ``'?'`` format character, the return value is either :const:`True` or :const:`False`.
 When packing, the truth value of the argument object is used.